The Regency Wardrobe collection - research & making - The Wildflower Fan

 So it was that in my mind The Wildflower Fan was conceived and sketched:

-When I realised I wanted to have images of particular British wildflowers to draw on the fan's leaf I discussed things with Ray Sullivan, the photographer of my work.
-That this first request for images would turn into a spectacular series of photographs I didn't foresee.
-When that happened however I knew the photographs must be exhibited beside/behind the fan.
-I foresaw them hung individually, but viewed en masse, as often in nature, each one glorious, glowing and semi-translucent against its black background; the fan in front suggestive of the light breeze that might be blowing across the field of them.
+I realised quickly that I wanted to have images of particular British wildflowers to draw on the fan's leaf but when my simple request for images turned into a spectacular series of photographs I knew the photographs must be exhibited beside/behind the fan.
+I foresaw them hung individually, but viewed en masse, as in nature, each tiny flower glorious, glowing and semi-translucent against its black background; the fan in front suggestive of a light breeze such as might blow across a field of wildflowers.

-I wanted the fan also to have the look of semi-transparency.
-I wanted it to have a sheer, ephemeral quality, mimicking the petals of a flower and suggestive of the nature of a soft breeze even whilst stationary.
+So I wanted the fan to have the look of semi-transparency.
+I wanted it to have a sheer, ephemeral quality, mimicking the petals of a flower and suggestive in it's material form of softness of that breeze even, even whilst it would be displayed stationary.
 In keeping with the muted, cream backed colour scheme of the Botanick fan I bought a large sheet of semi-translucent cream coloured paper with soft edges and planned to use tissue paper to colour the individual images of the flowers.
-Though I thought about making the 13 wildflowers that would be portrayed 3-dimensional in some way, my original inspiration, the Botanick fan, had been all about the flat graphic and the use of text.
-Instead therefore I sketched them lightly and applied colour from behind to make it less garish, only becoming apparent when the fan was held to the light.
+Though I thought about making the 12 wildflowers I would be portraying 3-dimensional in some way, my original inspiration, the Botanick fan, had been all about the flat graphic and the use of text.
+Instead therefore I sketched them lightly and applied the colour from behind.
+This softened the effect of it, as it would only become apparent when the fan was held to the light.

 Here is a close up on The Wildflower Fan

-The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images of all the pieces will be made visible on stephaniesmart.net
+The exhibition of The Regency Wardrobe collection was postponed due to Coronavirus.
+It will now take place in May 2021 at Firle Place, East Sussex.
+As soon as the collection has been shown more images of all the pieces will be made visible on stephaniesmart.net

 This project is supported by: Arts Council England,